-Recent changes in passport rules have left many U.S. Citizens confused as to whether or not they need a passport to travel to the Bahamas.
-On June 1st, 2009, the final phase of the Western Hemisphere Travel Initiative (WHTI) went into effect:
+Recent changes in passport rules have left many U.S. Citizens confused and asking, “Do you need a passport to go to the Bahamas?”
+On June 1st, 2009, the final phase of the Western Hemisphere Travel Initiative (WHTI) went into effect which means:

 If you are traveling by plane, you must have a U.S. Passport.